 SSH (Microsoft Windows) — Initiating Connection

-Launch PuTTY client and enter your Host name (Server Public IP address).
+1. Launch the PuTTY client and enter your Host Name (Server Public IP address).

 4. You may see an RSA2 key prompt if this is your first time connecting to the server.
 Click Yes to make this a trusted host for future connections.